Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Important Properties of ODDM Modulation

 Without loss of generality, let $M$ be an even number.
 Then, the derivation of $U(f)$ {is graphically illustrated} in Fig. \ref{derivation_uf}, where the phase terms are omitted and the shapes of $\sinc(fNT_0-mN)$ are truncated for the purpose of display\cite{ddop,spcctalk}.
-Now, it becomes clear that $\sinc(fNT_0-mN)$ and $A(f)$ correspond to the orthogonality with respect to $\mathcal F=\frac{1}{NT_0}$ and $\mathcal T= \frac{T_0}{M}$, respectively.
+Furthermore, it is assumed in Fig. \ref{derivation_uf} that $a(t)$ has a small roll-off factor and therefore $A(f)$ has a steep edge decay to contain $(M+1)$ Sinc functions centered at periods of $\frac{1}{T_0}$ from $-\frac{M}{2T_0}$ to $\frac{M}{2T_0}$.
+Now, it becomes clear that $\sinc(fNT_0-mN)$ and $A(f)$ correspond to the orthogonality with respect to $\Delta F=\frac{1}{NT_0}$ and $\Delta T= \frac{T_0}{M}$, respectively.

-The operations in Fig. \ref{derivation_uf} can be extended straightforwardly to \emph{other pulse-trains with different subpulses $a(t)$}.
+The operations and results in Fig. \ref{derivation_uf} can be extended straightforwardly to \emph{other pulse-trains with different subpulses $a(t)$} including apparently the Nyqyist pulse with Nyquist interval $\frac{T_0}{M}$.
 In fact, we can choose the subpulse to determine the \emph{envelope} of the FD representation of the pulse-train, which corresponds to the {bandwidth of the pulse-train}.
 Meanwhile, we are also free to choose $N$ and $T_0$ for beneficially manipulating the FD representation of the pulse train under the envelope, which is $\dot U(f)$.